Health Equity Network grantees

 Project area: Nobles County

-A diverse group of Community Stakeholders are convening monthly to engage in transformative work based upon a SOAR (Strengths, Opportunities, Aspirations, and Results) analysis that further inspires community member engagement and heightens awareness to health equity issues.
+A diverse group of Community Stakeholders are convening monthly to engage in transformative work based upon a SOAR (Strengths, Opportunities, Aspirations, and Results) analysis that further inspires community member engagement and heightens awareness of health equity issues.
 Based upon the SOAR analysis, top priority areas will be selected in order to address barriers to disparities within our communities.
-Broader understanding of disparities will be obtained through presentations by individuals currently facing health equities and other relevant topics by subject matter experts.
+A broader understanding of disparities will be obtained through presentations by individuals currently facing health equities and other relevant topics by subject matter experts.

 Grantee home location: Rochester